 - Features of removal of spider veins or telangiectases by a percutaneous laser

-Laser - a device that creates a powerful stream of electromagnetic radiation with a certain wavelength.
-In other words, it is a beam of monochromatic light of high intensity.
-The postulates that made it possible to create such a device were formulated by Albert Einstein at the beginning of the 20th century, and the first optical quantum laser (laser) producing waves in the optical range was created by 1960 by Theodor Meiman (USA).
+A laser is a device that creates a powerful stream of electromagnetic radiation with a specific wavelength.
+In other words, it is a beam of high intensity monochromatic light.
+The postulates that made it possible to create such a device were formulated by Albert Einstein at the beginning of the 1960th century, and the first optical quantum generator (laser) that produces waves in the optical range was created in XNUMX by Theodore Maiman (USA).

 Laser generator "CUTERA XEO"